 - It’s Better to Age at Home

 While aging at home may seem appealing initially, it’s crucial to consider the challenges and limitations it can present.
 Assisted living offers a secure and supportive environment with round-the-clock care, specialized services, and a social network that promotes overall well-being.
-The sense of community and access to professional assistance often outweigh the benefits of aging at home.

 - All Assisted Living Facilities Are the Same